 The nature of all anonymous complaints will be recorded.
 Any anonymous complaint will only be referred for investigation or other action if it includes documentary or photographic evidence indicating a serious or significant matter.

-All complaints should be made known to Hope into Action: Black Country’s Chief Executive.
+All complaints should be made known to Hope into Action: Black Country’s Franchise Manager.

-All complaints shall be recorded in a share-point folder in policies and the Chief Executive shall report to the Trustee’s every Trustees meeting on the complaints received.
+All complaints shall be recorded in a share-point folder in policies and the Franchise Manager shall report to the Chief Executive of the Enterprise Homes Group who will raise any complaints received with the Trustees at the following trustees meeting.

 Hope into Action: Black Country will publicise its complaints procedure in a variety of ways, including: